 Medicine records were well maintained and facilitated the audit process.
 Areas of good practice were acknowledged.
-The quality of the residents' photographs on the medicine files was discussed and it was agreed that these would be changed so that the resident can be identified from the photograph.
+They included additional monitoring of analgesics.

 Practices for the management of medicines were audited throughout the month by the staff and management.
-In addition, a quarterly audit was completed by the community pharmacist.

-Following discussion with the staff and examination of care files it was evident that other healthcare professionals are contacted when required to meet the needs of residents.
+Following discussion with the staff and examination of care records, it was evident that other healthcare professionals are contacted when required to meet the needs of residents.